MaksimZinovev/tau-tools-demo/py-tavern-api/readme.md

 **If you start your own project and use PyCharm:**

 - create new project
-- set up virtualenvironment
+- set up virtual environment
 - install tavern
 - install colorlog
 - in PyCharm set pytest as default test runner (preferences-tools-python integrated tools-testing-pytest-apply)
-- make sure your  yaml tests are  names use the folowing pattern `test_x.tavern.yaml`, where `x` should be a description of the contained tests
+- make sure your  yaml test file names use the folowing pattern `test_x.tavern.yaml`, where `x` should be a description of the contained tests
 - feel free to use my  contest.py and pytest.ini to make test output friendlier.